- Research & Extension

 Joining a professional society or association is an essential component of building professional relationships for your career development.
 There are associations for nearly every area of interest in our profession and many have national, state and regional chapters.

-Most associations provide access to journals, magazines and newsletters as a part of your membership privileges.
+Most associations provide access to journals, magazines, and newsletters as a part of your membership privileges.
 Additionally, associations provide scholarship and awards for students.
-And don't forget, listing your association membership on your resume is impressive to current or future employers as it shows that you are dedicated to staying connected in your profession.
+And don't forget, listing your association membership on your resume is impressive to current or future employers as it shows that you are dedicated to staying connected with others in your profession.

 Is there a project near you?
 FW Around the World - Check out this interactive map that showcases the amazing research and biological conservation activities in action.

 Want to join a student club - each year our AFS/TWS Student Chapter asks for an Ecampus liaison.
-Check out their website and look for an email at the end of spring term for more information.
+Look for an email at the end of spring term for more information.